rewrite123/br-weather/README.md

 ## About

-This project is part of the br-weather coing assesment from BottleRocket.
+This project is part of the br-weather coing assessment from BottleRocket.
 I have modified this project to better showcase my skills as a developer.

 1. his project was developed using TypeScript, and all other parts of this application that were using regular JSX have been converted to TSX.